jensbrak/pi-py/README.md

 **pippy: Public IP PYthon-script**

-Simple Python script to update external IP for dynamic dns but only when IP has changed and only by checking router via SSH.
+Simple Python script to update external IP for dynamic dns but only when IP has changed and only by checking router via SSH or using external web page.

 # Dependencies